How will I be taught?

 What can I do next?

 The appropriate follow-on courses can be either another Intermediate Plus course or an Advanced course.
-The tutor or the Curriculum Leader will be able to advise or check www.kentadulteducation.co.uk.
+The tutor will be able to advise or check www.kentadulteducation.co.uk.

 What do I need to join the course

-Suitable for those who can converse fairly easily in predictable situation, or have done French to Intermediate Plus level and have the knowledge of the tenses and basic structure of the language and need fluency and conversation practice.
+For anyone who have done French to Intermediate Plus level or can converse fairly easily in most predictable situations, with the knowledge of the tenses and basic structure of the language but need fluency and conversation practice.

-If you are unsure, please carry out our self-assessment test available on www.kentadulteducation.co.uk.
+If you are unsure, please carry out our self-assessment test available on www.kentadulteducation.co.uk or in our Centres.
 The assessment provides a score to help you chose the best course for you.
-If still unsure, speak to us or to a Curriculum Leader.
+If still unsure, please speak to us or to a Curriculum Leader.